uwcirg/cosri-environments/dev/freestanding/cosri/README.md

-# fEMR
+# Cosri

-Sets up a copy of the fEMR
+Sets up a copy of the Cosri SMART-on-FHIR app

 ## Setup
 Copy the default env files:

     for file in *.default; do